tensorflow/docs/site/en/api_docs/python/tf/vectorized_map.md

 <!-- Placeholder for "Used in" -->

-This method works similar to tf.map_fn but is optimized to run much faster, possibly with a much larger memory footprint.
-The speedups are obtained by vectorization (see https://arxiv.org/pdf/1903.04243.pdf).
+This method works similar to <a href="../tf/map_fn.md"><code>tf.map_fn</code></a> but is optimized to run much faster, possibly with a much larger memory footprint.
+The speedups are obtained by vectorization (see [Auto-Vectorizing TensorFlow Graphs: Jacobians, Auto-Batching and Beyond](https://arxiv.org/pdf/1903.04243.pdf)).
 The idea behind vectorization is to semantically launch all the invocations of `fn` in parallel and fuse corresponding operations across all these invocations.
 This fusion is done statically at graph generation time and the generated code is often similar in performance to a manually fused version.